kapouer/matchdom/README.md

 - toString()
 - get(data) returns the data accessed by expr.path

+When the last item of the path of an expression refers to an `undefined` value, the value is converted to `null`, so the expression is merged.

+When the path refers to an `undefined` value before the last item, the expression is not merged.

+It can be confusing when repeating an array, in which case either the `repeat` filter should be used first, or it should get an alias parameter to avoid merging undefined expressions that are actually meant to be repeated.

 Expressions can be modified by filters.
 See the repeat filter for the most complex code doing that.